TejeshPalagiri/ByteBank/README.md

-# wobble-auth
+# ByteBank
-This is the project that was written in typescript that holds all the authentication part of the user.
+This is the project that helps in storing the files